 - Member of many federal bars

 - Member of the United States Supreme Court Bar, where I have petitioned for the issuance of a writ of certiorari seven times.

 Legal Practice Areas

-I have four published opinions in the Utah State Bar Journal.
+I have five published opinions in the Utah State Bar Journal.
 You can read those articles in another section of this web site.
-I intend to write my fifth article on the subject of relocation later in 2016.

 My Interests & Background